 Who will benefit from taking this course?

 The course is targeted at those wanting to learn more about the management and governance of water as a common pool resource.
-It will be of interest to practitioners involved in supporting community water management and development, policy makers involved in designing policy, programmes, or initiatives for water management and use, as well as a wide range of those involved in, or wanting to learn about, the basics of taking action to protect rights of access to water resources.
+It will be of interest to practitioners involved in supporting community water management and development, policy makers involved in designing programmes or initiatives for water management, as well as a wide range of those involved in, or wanting to learn about, the basics of taking action to protect water rights.

 The on-line short courses are sponsored by the IASC and have been made possible by a development grant from the International Food Policy Research Institute (IFPRI).